 Attack Submarines are responsible for seeking out and destroying the enemy’s submarines and other types of seagoing vessels.
-Modern attack submarines are built with tomahawk cruise missiles so they can attack targets on land.
+Modern attack submarines are built with Tomahawk cruise missiles so they can attack targets on land.
 They also engage in warfare against mines, perform intelligence operations, support battle group operations and undergo surveillance and reconnaissance missions.

 Ballistic submarines, which are often referred to as “Boomers”, partake in strategic deterrence missions and provide the U.S. with the most powerful nuclear strike capacity.
-Submarines are especially designed to be stealthy and to provide precise launching capabilities for nuclear warheads during war time.
+Submarines are specially designed to be stealthy and to provide precise launching capabilities for nuclear warheads during war time.

 Submarines have been used by the U.S. Navy for over 100 years.
 They were used in World War I, World War II, the Korean War, the Vietnam War and the Cold War.
 The Navy currently makes use of guided missile submarines that provide special operation missions and strikes.